TV TOKYO Uses AWS to Cut Direct Annual Costs by Tens of Millions of Yen While Accelerating Content Use

 Makiko Iwata, director of the IT Development Administration’s Archive Center, says, “We are also using AWS for television program information sites, so internal data sharing by linking with archived data might even be possible.
 We also expect it will also be possible to create new value via AI-driven ‘evolved content.’
 By moving our archive to the cloud and performing video analysis, we believe we can improve operational efficiency, freeing us from unnecessary chores so that we can focus on our core business of creating and using content.”

-TV TOKYO is the TV TOKYO Holdings’ terrestrial television broadcaster.
-As a key station in the TXN network broadcasting in major metropolitan areas, TV TOKYO provides unique content with a focus on the economy, anime, and health.
+TV TOKYO Corporation is the TV TOKYO Holdings’ terrestrial television broadcaster.
+As a key station in the TXN network broadcasting in major metropolitan areas, TV TOKYO Corporation provides unique content with a focus on the economy, anime, and variety (and secondary rights to broadcast programming and other derived rights for broadcast).

 Benefits of AWS